Death of Chris Daughtry’s daughter ‘too premature’ to consider homicide, DA says - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — District Attorney (DA) General Jared Effler released a statement Monday morning after the death of a former American Idol contestant’s daughter .

 Chris Daughtry’s daughter, Hannah Marie Price, 25, was found dead at a Fentress County home late Friday night.
 The DA said in a statement that it is too premature and “irresponsible” to consider her death a homicide.
-It also stated that no one has been arrested in connection with her death.MORE: Chris Daughtry postpones tour following ‘unexpected death’ of daughter Hannah, band confirms
+It also stated that no one has been arrested in connection with her death.Questions remain in death of Chris Daughtry’s stepdaughter; boyfriend arrested for unrelated charges

 The news was originally reported by ‘People Magazine.’
 Daughtry’s band has postponed all shows on their current tour through Tuesday.